szabgab/groovy.code-maven.com/src/groovy-printf.md

----
-title: "Groovy: Formatted printing with printf and sprintf"
+# Groovy: Formatted printing with printf and sprintf
-timestamp: 2019-04-20T09:30:01
-tags:
-  - printf
-  - sprintf
-published: true
-books:
-  - groovy
-author: szabgab
-archive: true
----

 The function `printf` can be use to format a string and print to screen.